WRONGFUL DEATH CASE SETTLED FOR $6 MILLION

-On Monday, March 14th, the family of a young man who was unfortunately the wrongful death victim of a police shooting in 2010 finally settled their case for $6 million.
+On Monday, March 14th, the family of a young man who was, unfortunately, the wrongful death victim of a police shooting in 2010 finally settled their case for $6 million.
 Although the details of the incident can conflict (depending upon who is relaying the facts), what is known is that the police officer stepped in front of the victim’s car and proceeded to collide with the car, landing on the hood and firing several shots through the windshield, killing the driver and wounding the passenger.
 The young man who was killed was 20 years old and played football for Pace University.

 In this particular case, there have been some racial concerns in that the police officer was white and the young man was black.
 In spite of the settlement, the victim’s family has still decided to pursue a federal civil rights lawsuit against the town that the police officer worked for, as is their right under the Fourth Amendment.
-Many people do not realize that although police officers are immune from lawsuits to some degree, the law also permits that action be taken against those who use lethal force without justification.
+Many people do not realize that although police officers are immune from lawsuits to some degree, the law also permits that action to be taken against those who use lethal force without justification.

 Police Brutality & Excessive Force